 Thanks to the strong integration between GitHub and Spacelift, the link between a stack and a repository can survive the repository being renamed in GitHub.
 If you're storing your repositories in GitLab then you need to make sure to manually (or programmatically, using Terraform) point the stack to the new location of the source code.

 Branch signifies the repository branch tracked by the stack.
 By default, that is unless a Git push policy explicitly determines otherwise, a commit pushed to the tracked branch triggers a deployment represented by a tracked run.
 A push to any other branch by default triggers a test represented by a proposed run.
+More information about git push policies, tracked branches, and head commits can be found here.

 Results of both tracked and proposed runs are displayed in the source control provider using their specific APIs - please refer to our GitHub and GitLab documentation respectively to understand how Spacelift feedback is provided for your infrastructure changes.